sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 4. Support REST APIs for config and operational data

 ### 1.3.3 Scalability Requirements
-1. 48 clients per port, with a maxmimum of 512 clients per box/unit/system
+1. 48 clients per port, with a maxmimum of 512 clients per switch
 2. 30 ACL rules per client/host

 ### 1.3.4 Warm Boot Requirements
-Port Access Control feature should work seamlessly across warmboot.
+Port Access Control feature should work seamlessly across warmboot:
-Statistics must be preserved across warmboot.
+- Statistics must be preserved across warmboot.
-HW and SW entries for authenticated clients are preserved across warmboot.
+- HW and SW entries for authenticated clients are preserved across warmboot.
+- Authenticated client traffic is not disrupted.
+- Clients in the process of authentication will need to re-initiate their authentication process.

 ## 1.4 Design Overview